Kikobeats/js-mythbusters/docs/workflow/how-to-clone.md

 This will convert the input from JavaScript types into a `String` and then parsing the `String` into JavaScript types again.

-Althought it looks a simple and good idea, there is a series of ege cases to consider it harmful:
+Althought it looks a simple and good idea, there is a series of edge cases to consider it harmful:

 1. Will throw error in circular objects.
 2. The `JSON.stringify` conversion has to be lossless.
 Therefore, methods are not allowed as members of type function are ignored by the JSON stringifier.
 The `undefined` value is not allowed either.
 Object keys with `undefined` value are omitted, while `undefined` values in arrays are substituted by `null`.